kingsloi/philips-brothers-docs/inventory/Inventory/fields.md

   * We use a icon library which allows us to use a variety of different icons on the site, icons which aid the user and improve the user experience.

   * All available icons can be found on the following page: [http://fontawesome.io/icons/](http://fontawesome.io/icons/).
-To use an icon for a specification, similar find an icon you wish to use.
-Click on the icon, and the page that loads, select the `fa-*` text as show in the example below:
+To use an icon for a specification, search/find an icon you wish to use.
+Click on the icon, and the page that loads, select the `fa-*` text as show in the example below.
+Copy and paste that value in the "icon" field. (p.s.
+I know this is a bit awkward - but because of the endless possiblities of details/specs, this is the easiest way)
     ![](/assets/font-awesome.png)

 * **Title**